yaochu21/cardmaker/README.md

 # Cardmaker
-(In development) A lightweight deck organization helper for card game designers.
+(In development) A lightweight deck-organization helper for card-game designers created with React.

 ### Editing: